-Harris Exteriors is a leader for Exterior Siding, and Siding Installation in Chicago.
-We offer the leading exterior siding brands, at competitive prices.
-Our siding vendors include Alside, Ply Gem, Royal, Certainteed, and many more.
-We provide siding services to the Schaumburg, Arlington Heights, and Naperville areas.
+Harris is a leader in Chicago for new and replacement siding installation services.
+We offer the best materials from big name brands, and at competitive prices.
+Our vendors include Alside, Ply Gem, Royal, and others.

-Harris Exteriors understands the need to preserve the exterior of your home and can offer premier siding installation services in Chicagoland's Western & Northern Suburbs to ensure aesthetic satisfaction and the maximum longevity for your home.
+Our siding company understands the need to preserve the exterior of your home and can offer premier installation in Chicagoland's Western & Northern Suburbs (including Barrington, IL) to ensure aesthetic satisfaction and the maximum longevity for your home.
 Our team can assist in the design and scope of your siding project.

 Wood cedar siding is very versatile in style and can be used on a wide variety of homes in any color palette desired.
-Though installation and repair is relatively simple, wood cedar siding requires more maintenance than other popular siding, requiring treatment every four to nine years depending on the severity of the weather elements.
-Ants and termites are also a threat to many types of wood siding, such that extra treatment and maintenance that can significantly increase the cost in some pest-infested areas.
+Though installation is relatively simple, wood cedar siding requires more maintenance than other popular siding, requiring treatment every four to nine years depending on the severity of the weather elements.
+Ants and termites are also a threat to many types of wood siding.

 Metal siding comes in a variety of metals, styles, and colors.
 Corrugated aluminium cladding is also common where a more durable finish is required.
 Aluminum siding is ideal for homes in coastal areas (with lots of moisture and salt), since aluminium reacts with air to form aluminium oxide, an extremely hard coating that seals the aluminium surface from further degradation.
 In contrast, steel forms rust, which looks ugly and can weaken the structure of the material, and corrosion-resistant coatings for steel, such as zinc, sometimes fail around the edges as years pass.
 However, an advantage of steel siding can be its dent-resistance, which is excellent for regions with severe storms—especially if the area is prone to hail.